Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/6_DevOps/Kubernates.md

 # Kubernates
-- [Kubernetes](https://kubernetes.io), also known as K8s, is an `OPEN-SOURCE system for automating deployment, scaling, and management of containerized applications`.
+- [Kubernetes](https://kubernetes.io), also known as K8s, is an OPEN-SOURCE system for automating deployment, scaling, and management of containerized applications.
 - Kubernates is a [container orchestration service](../0_SystemGlossaries/ContainerOrchestrationService.md).
 - Kubernetes is a Greek word meaning `captain` in English.
   - Like the captain is responsible for the safe journey of the ship in the seas, Kubernetes is responsible for carrying and delivering those boxes safely to locations where they can be used.